-Dr. Laufer is the Chief of Gynecology at Children’s Hospital Boston, a reproductive endocrinologist at the Brigham and Women’s Hospital, and Associate Professor of Obstetrics, Gynecology, and Reproductive Biology at Harvard Medical School.
+Dr. Laufer is the Chief of Gynecology at Boston Children’s Hospital, a reproductive endocrinologist at the Brigham and Women’s Hospital, and Professor of Obstetrics, Gynecology, and Reproductive Biology at Harvard Medical School.
 He is the past president of the North American Society of Pediatric Adolescent Gynecology, and the past chair of the American College of Obstetricians and Gynecologist’s Adolescent Health Committee.
 Dr. Laufer has conducted research and published extensively, lectured internationally, and is the co-author of 4th and 5th edition of Pediatric and Adolescent Gynecology.
 Dr. Laufer is recognized internationally for his expertise in pediatric and adolescent gynecology, reproductive endocrinology, endometriosis, reconstructive surgery for congenital anomalies of the reproductive tract, and gynecologic surgery.
 Dr. Laufer is an advisor to the Endometriosis Association and has provided his expertise for the staff to host our MRKH and Endometriosis chats each month.
 He has been recognized by numerous organizations with awards for being an excellent doctor.

 Katrina Smith, RD, LDN, Dietitian

 Katrina Smith is a Clinical Nutritionist specializing in adolescent nutrition issues.
 Her areas of expertise include eating disorders, overweight and obesity, body image, polycystic ovary syndrome, and peer education.
 She trained in the LEAH (Leadership Education in Adolescent Health) program at Boston Children’s Hospital.
 In addition to writing and editing guides for the Center for Young Women’s Health, she sees patients in the Adolescent Clinic at Boston Children’s Hospital, including the HAPPENS program to provide teaching to HIV+ youth on nutrition.

-Katy Doughty is the CYWH’s graphic designer and media coordinator.
+Ara Tolentino is the CYWH’s web content coordinator.
 She manages the CYWH and YMH websites, designs all print and web material, and helps ensure that all information posted is clear and accurate.
 She also helps manage the CYWH social media accounts.
-Ara is passionate about helping young people worldwide to understand their bodies and their health through accessible and educational online information.
+Ara is passionate about impacting the community through web content creation/management and social media.

 Jill R. Kavanaugh, MLIS, AHIP, Media Consultant